The Financial Technology Law Review: Luxembourg

 There is no distinction provided in the 2009 Law or in the 1993 Law between the different types of fintech services or products that may be offered from abroad into Luxembourg without a physical presence in Luxembourg.

 Regarding whether services or products are actively marketed or if the client solicits the service or product, this is only relevant if a third-country firm intends to provide investment services (e.g., investment advice or portfolio management) in Luxembourg.
-In such case, the 1993 Law distinguishes two situations depending on the clients targeted and whether the provision of the investment service is exclusively initiated by the client, given below.10
+In such case, the 1993 Law distinguishes two situations depending on the clients targeted and whether the provision of the investment service is exclusively initiated by the client, as detailed below.10

-First, when targeting eligible counterparties or professionals clients, equivalence and cooperation must be taken into account.
+First, when targeting eligible counterparties or professional clients, equivalence and cooperation must be taken into account.
 In the absence of an equivalence decision of the European Commission taken in accordance with Article 47(1) of the Markets in Financial Instruments Regulation,11 the third-country firm may also provide investment services in Luxembourg to eligible counterparties and professional clients, provided that the following conditions are fulfilled:

 - it is permitted within its jurisdiction to provide investment services and engage in investment activities that it wishes to offer to Luxembourg;